alexandermueller/SwiftCalculator/README.md

 -> _Note:_

-Some functions are greedy, and prefer to evaluate immediately if the same function is seen after it.
+Some functions are greedy, and prefer to evaluate immediately if the same function is seen after it:
 - "^", as 2^2^3 evaluates to 2^(2^3)
 - "\*√", as 2\*√2\*√10000 evaluates to 2\*√(2\*√(10000))